threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

   InstanceValuesDocument: wordpress-helm-workload-instance-dev-values.yaml
 ```

-Now we can create a helm workload definition and instance with one command:
+Now we can create a Helm workload definition and instance with one command:

 ```bash
 tptctl create helm-workload --config wordpress-helm-workload.yaml
 ```

-If we get helm workloads we can see we now have a definition with an instance
+If we get Helm workloads we can see we now have a definition with an instance
 already derived from it.

 ```bash